How much inflation is costing you – and what you should do about it

 Basic-rate taxpayers can earn £1,000 on their savings before having to pay tax, while higher-rate taxpayers can earn just £500.

-Someone with £20,000 in the average easy access Isa would lose £1,571 in a year because of inflation, reducing the value of their savings to £18,429 in real terms.
+Someone with £20,000 in the top easy access Isa paying 4.43pc from Shawbrook Bank would lose £643 in a year because of inflation, reducing the value of their savings to £19,357 in real terms.

-But if they switched to the top rate on the market – 3.2pc from Cynergy Bank – they would only lose £1,304 because they will be cushioned by higher interest payments.
-Their pot would be worth £20,640 in a year, with interest of £640.
+But if they switched to the top rate on the market – 5.77pc from UBL UK for a one-year fix – they would only lose £395 because they will be cushioned by higher interest payments.
+Their pot would be worth £19,605 in a year, with interest of £1,154.

-To get better returns on your savings, you can lock your money into a fixed-rate savings account for at least one year.
+To get better returns, you can lock your money into a fixed-rate savings account for at least one year – although your interest will be taxable.

-At the top rate on the market, from SmartSave at 4.34pc, their savings would be valued at £20,863.

-Note: This article is kept updated with the latest rates.